nvdias0/raspbiandev/README.md

 - The run script always deletes a previous run container: this means that any changes made to the development image will not be kept between runs.
 Of couse that all compilation done in the /development directory is mantained.
 - To keep changes between runs, just edit the run.sh script and comment the "docker container rm" line.
 - A docker image is also available in the docker hub nvdias/raspbiandev for a direct download and install.
 It will be faster to download, but it will not include the run script as in this git.
+- You should need 1.2Gb storage to have the image in your system.
+And additional 800MB maybe needed to download and initialization.